 Hello Travelers!
 Are you ready to adventure into the land of Batuu?
 This is the place, on Galaxy’s Edge, where you get to join in the Star Wars fun.
 They have their own language, their own dress, and their own food!
+And Yes, Star wars Galaxy’s Edge food can be made to accommodate many allergens!

 ***As Always, please speak to a qualified restaurant employee when ordering food.
 In order to see the most accurate ingredients and risk assessment, you will need to confirm allergy safety in real-time.
 This is my personal experience, I am not employed or endorsed by companies or brands mentioned.***